 Now you control everything with your music player and do away with a radio completely.
 This method of simple sound also works great in Jeeps or anything else where you don’t need a radio in your car.

-An alternate method would be to buy a bluetooth adapter like this one for $27.
+An alternate method would be to buy a bluetooth adapter like this one.
 This might be a little advanced for a race car, but it will get rid of an extra wire that may be in your way otherwise.
 And this one uses regular RCA cables to connect to your amp.

 Now you can do away with your radio and any other factory sound system you have and get way better and louder sound than what came in your car and still stay light enough for the track.